fish-shell/fish-shell/sphinx_doc_src/cmds/printf.rst

 ::

-    printf '%s:%d' "Number of bananas in my pocket" 42
+    printf '%s: %d' "Number of bananas in my pocket" 42

 Will print "Number of bananas in my pocket: 42", _without_ a newline.